Orphis/alttp_entrance_randomizer_tracker/README.md

 * Blue: location has been marked as important
 * Gray: item has been taken, location has been checked or marked useless

+Outline colors:

+* Blue: location is marked
+* Yellow: when pointing to a cave with the mouse, it shows where the matching vanilla cave is.
+If Eastern Palace points to Ice Palace, hovering over Ice Palace will make Easter Palace yellow
+* Red: when pointing to a multiple entrance cave, it shows where the other entrances connected to the same cave take you

 Left-click on a location or item to mark is as done or useless.

 In entrance randomizer mode, when you right click on a location, you can click on